SiliconLabs/wiseconnect/examples/featured/powersave_standby_associated/readme.md

 > - The measured current may vary if the scenario is performed in open environment.
 AP to AP variation is also observed.
 > - To achieve the lowest power numbers in connected sleep, in SoC mode, one should configure `RAM_LEVEL` to `SL_SI91X_RAM_LEVEL_NWP_BASIC_MCU_ADV` and M4 to without RAM retention i.e. `sl_si91x_configure_ram_retention` should not be done.
 > - A flash erase is required to flash any other application after the user runs the powersave application(s).
 If not, the module will not allow any application to be flashed.

-**Soc Mode**:

-The M4 processor is set in sleep mode.
-The M4 processor can be woken in several ways as mentioned in following points:

-- ALARM timer-based - In this method, an ALARM timer is run that wakes the M4 processor up periodically every **ALARM_PERIODIC_TIME** time period.
-  - We can enable the ALARM timer-wakeup by adding the preprocessor macro "SL_SI91X_MCU_ALARM_BASED_WAKEUP" for the example.
-  - In the Project explorer pane, expand as follows wiseconnect3_sdk_xxx > components > device > silabs > si91x > mcu > drivers > peripheral_drivers > src folder and open sl_si91x_m4_ps.c file.
-Configure **ALARM_PERIODIC_TIME**, in seconds, in sl_si91x_m4_ps.c
-- Button press-based (GPIO) - In this method, the M4 processor wakes up upon pressing a button (BTN0).
-  - We can enable the Button press-based wakeup by adding the preprocessor macro "SL_SI91X_MCU_BUTTON_BASED_WAKEUP" for the example.
-- Wireless-based - When an RX packet is to be received by the TA, the M4 processor is woken up.
-  - We can enable the Wireless-wakeup by adding the preprocessor macro "SL_SI91X_MCU_WIRELESS_BASED_WAKEUP" for the example.